 - Palonegro Internationa Airport (BGA) – Bucaramanga’s International Airport.

 - Olaya Herrera Airport (EOH) – Medellín’s domestic airport in the city.

 We also looked at how to find cheap international flights to Medellín and Colombia.
 In addition, we looked at how to find cheap domestic flights in Colombia.

 The Bottom Line: Olaya Herrera Airport (EOH)

-Over the past seven years, I have flown out of Olaya Herrera Airport (EOH) several times.
+Over the past eight years, I have flown out of Olaya Herrera Airport (EOH) several times.
 And I have found that it is a much more convenient airport for flying to domestic destinations in Colombia than José María Córdova Airport.